Digital Nomad Life in Porto, Portugal

 When we asked expats and global nomads about the quality of medical care in Porto, they replied:

-"Speak to locals (especially other expats for have been around for at least a few years) to recommend health care providers, especially specialists," said a member in Porto.
+"Speak to locals (especially other expats for have been around for at least a few years) to recommend health care providers, especially specialists," explained one person living in Porto, Portugal.

 Connect